apache/druid/docs/querying/sql-functions.md

 ## CURRENT_DATE

-Returns the current date in the connection's time zone.
+Returns the current date in UTC time, unless you specify a different timezone in the query context.

 * **Syntax:** `CURRENT_DATE`
 * **Function type:** Scalar, date and time